 The Company depends on electric distribution and transmission facilities owned and operated by others to deliver the wholesale power it will sell from its electric generation assets to its customers.
 A failure or delay in the operation or development of these facilities or a significant increase in the cost of the development of such facilities could result in lost revenues.
 Such failures or delays could limit the amount of power the Company's operating facilities deliver or delay the completion of the Company's construction projects.
 Additionally, such failures, delays or increased costs could have a material adverse effect on the business, financial condition and results of operations.
-If a region's power transmission infrastructure is inadequate, the Company's recovery of wholesale costs and profits may be limited.
-If restrictive transmission price regulation is imposed, the transmission companies may not have a sufficient incentive to invest in expansion of transmission infrastructure.
+If a region's power transmission infrastructure is inadequate, the Company's recovery of transmission infrastructure.
 The Company also cannot predict whether distribution or transmission facilities will be expanded in specific markets to accommodate competitive access to those markets.
 In addition, certain of the Company's operating facilities' generation of electricity may be curtailed without compensation due to transmission limitations or limitations on the electricity grid's ability to accommodate intermittent and other electricity generating sources, reducing the Company's revenues and impairing its ability to capitalize fully on a particular facility's generating potential.
 Such curtailments could have a material adverse effect on the business, financial condition, results of operations and cash flows.
-Furthermore, economic congestion on transmission networks in certain of the markets in which the Company operates may occur and the Company may be deemed responsible for congestion costs.
-If the Company were liable for such congestion costs, its financial results could be adversely affected.
+Furthermore, economic congestion or transmission networks in certain of the Company operates may occur and the Company may be deemed responsible for congestion costs.
+If the Company were liable for such congestion costs, its financial results or observersely affected.